userfrosting/learn/17.i18n/03.translator/docs.md

     	1 => "un adulte",
     	2 => "{{nb_adult}} adultes",
     ],
-    // CAR can be ommitted as same in French and english "COLOR" => [
+    // CAR can be omitted as same in French and english "COLOR" => [
         "BLACK" => "noir",
         "RED"   => "rouge",